jcaillon/valet/docs/content/docs/500.working-on-bash/_index.md

 ![autocompletion](image.png)

+Alternatively, you can use the Valet [vscode snippets](https://github.com/jcaillon/valet/edit/main/extras/valet.code-snippets):

+- copy this file in your repository under the `.vscode` directory (you can chose to ignore this in git or push it).
+- or copy this file as `shellscript.json` in your user snippets folder (`%APPDATA%\Code\User\snippets` in windows).

 {{< callout type="info" >}}
 This is done for you if you use the automated installer of Valet.
 {{< /callout >}}

-Alternatively, you can use the Valet [vscode snippets](https://github.com/jcaillon/valet/edit/main/extras/valet.code-snippets) but vscode does not allow having a long description for snippets so you will have an undocumented list of functions

 ## Where to start your bash journey